 Keep in mind, here downtrend means the stock is not strong downtrend, rather it is range trading & heading towards range bottom.
 It gone up to the maximum level in past & now going down to test the support level.
 That the stock price oscillates between a maximum and minimum price level.

 So from minimum to maximum direction the stock is up trending, and from maximum to minimum it is down trending, while the stock is overall range trading.
-Stock Market investment plan with loss protection
+Stock Market investment plan

 False RSI signal generated when the stock in strong uptrend